Larryzza/webzza/content/publication.md

 showActions: no
 ---

-1. **Zhuang Z**, Cao P, Zhao S, Han L, He D, Yang LJAoTM.
-The shortage of hospital beds for COVID-19 and non-COVID-19 patients during the lockdown of Wuhan, China. *Annals of Translational Medicine*.
+1. **Zhuang Z**, Cao P, Zhao S, Han L, He D, Yang L. The shortage of hospital beds for COVID-19 and non-COVID-19 patients during the lockdown of Wuhan, China. *Annals of Translational Medicine*.
 2021;9(3):200.

 1. **Zhuang Z**, Zhao S, Lin Q, Cao P, Lou Y, Yang L, et al. Preliminary estimates of the reproduction number of the coronavirus disease (COVID-19) outbreak in Republic of Korea and Italy by 5 March 2020. *International Journal of Infectious Diseases*.
 2020;95:308-10.